This Land Delightful Doodles

 Our parent dogs are tested for both structural disorders and DNA disorders before we breed them.

-Our litters are DNA tested or cleared by parentage and results are available by the time they are four weeks old.
+Our litters are DNA tested or cleared by parentage and results are available by the time they are five weeks old.

 OFA Structural Disorder Testing & Certification

-We test and OFA certify our parent dogs for structural disorders, which are not detectable through DNA.
+We test and OFA certify our parent dogs for structural disorders that are not detectable through DNA.

-Hips are x rayed for signs of hip dysplasia.
-These x rays are sent to OFA and evaluated by three board certified veterinary radiologists, who grade the x rays.
+Hips are radiographed for signs of hip dysplasia.
+These radiographs are sent to OFA and evaluated by three board certified veterinary radiologists.
 OFA passing hip grades are: Excellent, Good, and Fair.

-Patellas are examined by our veterinarian and the findings are sent to OFA for certification.
-Patellas do not require an x ray, a veterinarian can determine by manual examination whether there is any degree of luxation (a knee cap that moves or can be moved from its normal position).
+Patellar are examined by our veterinarian and the findings are sent to OFA for certification.
+Patellar do not require a radiograph, a veterinarian can determine by manual examination whether there is any degree of luxation (abnormal movement).

-Hearts are tested by a board certified cardiologist by echocardiogram, for all of our Doodles.
-We retest hearts every 2 years.
+Hearts are tested by a board certified veterinary cardiologist.
+We retest hearts every year using echocardiogram and auscultation on alternating years.

 Other Structural Testing is added when advisable for a particular Doodle variety.